Sport Revenue Generation Certificate

 FIN 5080 Applying Managerial Finance (3 cr.)

 Students will learn the basic concepts and analytical techniques needed to understand, identify, and solve financial decision-making problems.
 Topics covered in this course include time value of money, financial statement analysis, risk and return, corporate valuation, capital budgeting, and using Excel for financial analysis.
-Prerequisites: ECN 5050 and QNT 5040
+Prerequisites: FINP 5008 and QNTP 5002 or equivalents.

 One of the following two courses: